AdobeDocs/experience-manager-64.en/help/mobile/using/contentsync-app-handlers.md

 * ***type - String*** - mobileapppages
 * ***path - String*** - path to a page
 * ***extension - String*** - Extension that should be used in the request.
 For pages this is almost always *html*, but others are still possible.
 * ***selector - String*** - Optional selectors separated by dot.
 Common examples are *touch* for rendering mobile versions of a page.
 * ***deep - Boolean*** - Optional boolean property determining if child pages should be included, as well.
 The default value is *true.*

-* ***includeImages - Boolean* - **Optional boolean property determining if images should be included.
+* ***includeImages - Boolean***Optional boolean property determining if images should be included.
 The default value is *true*.

   * By default, only image components with a resource type of foundation/components/image are considered for inclusion.

 * ***includeVideos - Boolean*** - Optional boolean property determine if videos should be include.
 The default value is *true*.
 * ***includeModifiedPagesOnly - Boolean* -** If false or omitted render all pages and check updates in rendering.
 If true, base diffs on changes to a pages lastModified.
-* ***+* *rewrite (node)***
-  ** *- relativeParentPath - String* **- the path to write all other paths relative to.
+* ***rewrite (node) - relativeParentPath - String*** - the path to write all other paths relative to.

 >[!NOTE]
 >
->The resource type of the image and video components that are affected by this handler is set by configuring the properties of the *com.adobe.cq.mobile.platform.impl.contentsync.handler*.*MobilePagesUpdateHandler OSGi service*.
+>The resource type of the image and video components that are affected by this handler is set by configuring the properties of the `com.adobe.cq.mobile.platform.impl.contentsync.handler*.*MobilePagesUpdateHandler OSGi service`.

 **mobilepageassets** Collects app page assets.